ptbjack/Library/Mi/Capture/Harman/Tool-Being in the Making Rebirth of the Object.md

 [[Heidegger]]: we take things for granted, our consciousness is actually minimal.
 - You notice things when they break, not when things are going well.
 - Tool analysis is about the Thing itself.
-- Heidegger should be referred to as the philosopher of object that break, objects that are not smooth-functioning equipment but are independent.
+- Heidegger should be referred to as the philosopher of objects that break, objects that are not smooth-functioning equipment but are independent.

 Meaning of Being: being is that which is not immediately present for us.
 - Withdrawal: nothing becomes fully present to anyone.